NativeScript/nativescript-app-templates/packages/template-blank-react/README.md

 > Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-blank-react).

-**NB:** Please, keep in mind that the master branch may refer to dependencies that are not on NPM yet!
+**NB:** Please, keep in mind that the main branch may refer to dependencies that are not on NPM yet!

 ## Walkthrough